awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 When you use the Simple method to create a package, Distributor creates `install` and `uninstall` scripts for you\.
 However, when you create a package for an in\-place update, you must provide your own `update` script content on the **Update script** tab\.
 When you add input commands for an `update` script, Distributor includes this script in the \.zip package it creates for you, along with the `install` and `uninstall` scripts\.

 **Note**
-The `In-place` update option lets you add new or updated files to an existing package installation without taking the associated application offline\.
+Use the `In-place` update option to add new or updated files to an existing package installation without taking the associated application offline\.

 **To create a package \(simple\)**